 Pain – If there’s something wrong internally, your greyhound may stop eating because they’re in pain or because they feel uncomfortable.

-Check inside their ears and mouth for any infection or injuries.
+Check inside their ears and mouth for any infections or injuries.
 If you’re unable to see anything obvious, take a trip to the vet for a diagnosis.

 Greyhound Health Problems Caused By Weight Loss